Generala: Scoring

 A player may choose in which qualifying category to score a roll.
-For example, one need not enter 3-3-3-3-3 in Generala – it may also go in Threes or Four of a kind.
+For example, one need not enter a combination of three, three, three, three, three in Generala – it may also go in Threes or Four of a kind.

-If a player makes a Straight, Full House, or Four of a Kind on the first roll of a given turn, it is worth 5 or 10 extra points.
-A player who makes Generala on the first roll of a turn automatically wins the game.
+If a player achieves a Straight, Full House, or Four of a Kind on the first roll of a given turn, it is worth 5 or 10 extra points.

 A player who fails to make any valid score, or chooses not to take any other score, may scratch (eliminate) a category, such as Generala or Twos.
 If a player scratches a category, that player cannot score on that category for the rest of the game.
 Specifically, if a player scratches Generala and subsequently rolls Generala on the first roll of a turn, it may not be used as an automatic win.

 Winning

-The winner, if no one scores an automatic Generala win, is the player who finishes the game with the most points.
+The player who finishes the game with the most points wins the game, unless a player has achieved a Generala on the first roll of a turn.
+In that case, the lucky player instantly wins the game (an automatic win).